In Short

 Key Takeaways

-Commencing court proceedings may not be your best option in resolving your dispute, particularly if you are looking for cost and time effective solutions.
+Commencing court proceedings may not be your best option in resolving your dispute, particularly if you are looking for cost and time-effective solutions.
 Going to court to resolve your dispute should be a last resort.

-Try alternative methods of dispute resolution, such as negotiation and mediation, before taking such a drastic step.
-If you have any questions, contact LegalVision’s dispute resolution lawyers on 1300 544 755, or fill out the form on this page.
+Try alternative dispute resolution methods, such as negotiation and mediation, before taking such a drastic step.

 We appreciate your feedback – your submission has been successfully received.